77777kaz77777/documentation-and-cheat-sheets/linux-general/nmcli-cheat-sheet.md

+## Commands for managing network interfaces and Wi-Fi connections via nmcli

 # nmcli Cheat Sheet

 `nmcli` (NetworkManager Command Line Interface) is a command-line tool for controlling NetworkManager and reporting network status.